-ELCA S&P 500 Stock Index Fund's total net assets in this plan are \$163.3 million as of Dec.
+ELCA S&P 500 Stock Index Fund's total net assets in this plan are \$4.5 million as of Dec.
 31, 2017.
 Total net assets in this fund are \$181.8 million as of Dec.
 31, 2017.

-The ELCA S&P 500 Stock Index Fund10 seeks to use a passive style of portfolio management to generate a rate of return from investments in large capitalization U.S. stock investments.
+The ELCA S&P 500 Stock Index Fund9 seeks to use a passive style of portfolio management to generate a rate of return from investments in large capitalization U.S. stock investments.
 The fund may be suitable for members who are comfortable with a high level of potential risk and potential return and have a time horizon of 15 or more years.
 This fund is not intended as a complete investment program.

-Fees include direct investment management fees plus administrative fees and will vary.
-In 2017, fees were approximately 0.39% of the fund's average net assets.
+Fees include direct investment management fees plus administrative fees (which cover the cost of record keeping fees, online account access, financial wellness education, communications, accounting, and more) and will vary.
+In 2017, the combined administrative and investment management fees were approximately 0.62% of the fund's average net assets.
 No sales commissions are charged to members' investments in the fund.
+An additional flat account fee of \$45 per year will be assessed on accounts with balances of \$500 or more, and will be reflected on quarterly statements.